bright/bright.github.io/_posts/2015-01-11-frame-video-view.md

 ---
 layout: post
 excerpt: "VideoView is the most straightforward way to show video content in layout. <br />
-It took a few lines of code to setup and show, for example, mp4 file. <br />
+It took a few lines of code to setup and show for example mp4 file. <br />
-It's fine when you dosen't care about UX too much, but when you do, things are going to be annoying."
+It's fine when you don't care about UX too much, but when you do, things are going to be annoying."
 title: How to avoid flickering and black screen issues when using VideoView?
 modified: 2015-01-11
 tags: [android, videoview]